Updated: Jun 21

 5. The white cheek patch contrasts less in the Lesser than the Greater

 Having written all of that, when you throw in Canadian Sandhill Crane, things get messy.
-So messy, you can ignore everything I just wrote.
+It is so messy that you can ignore everything I just wrote.
 (I need a sarcasm font.)
-Seriously, it can make the ID harder, but let's stick to obvious Lesser vs Greater for now.
+Seriously, it can make the ID harder, but let's stick to obvious Lesser vs. Greater for now.
 Deep breath.
 The difficult part is over.
 Now, for aesthetically pleasing graphics and very few words.

 Sandhill Crane Range Map

 The map is pretty clear.
 During migration, spring and fall, the eastern side of the state sees fairly large concentrations of Sandhill Cranes.
 Check ag fields, large wetland complexes, etc to find these flocks.
 My personal recommendation: Table Mountain WHMA, which I will soon publish a Hotspot Highlight for.
 During summer, check the wetlands, especially around the lower elevations of our various mountain ranges.
 My personal recommendation for the breeding season: Sublette County, or either of the great parks.

 If you enjoyed this post, share it with your friends using the Facebook button below the article.
 And make sure to subscribe to future posts here!

 Sandhill Crane Range Map: Fink, D., T. Auer, A. Johnston, M. Strimas-Mackey, M. Iliff, and S. Kelling. eBird Status and Trends.
 Version: November 2018. https://ebird.org/science/status-and-trends.
 Cornell Lab of Ornithology, Ithaca, New York.